Overview

 Step 4: Calculate Enzyme Kinetics

-With protein quantified and characterized, enzyme kinetics describes how reaction rate depends on substrate concentration โ captured by the Michaelis-Menten equation's two key parameters, Vmax (maximum rate) and Km (substrate concentration at half-maximum rate, a rough measure of binding affinity).
-Enzyme activity itself is measured in standardized units to allow comparison across different enzyme preparations.
+With protein quantified and characterized, enzyme kinetics describes how reaction rate depends on substrate concentration.
+The Michaelis-Menten equation captures this with two parameters: Vmax, the maximum rate, and Km, the substrate concentration at half-maximum rate, which works as a rough measure of binding affinity.
+Enzyme activity itself is measured in standardized units so you can compare across different enzyme preparations.

-The Michaelis-Menten Equation Calculator calculates rate from substrate concentration or solves for Vmax and Km from experimental data, and the Enzyme Activity Calculator calculates standardized activity units from measured conversion rate.
+The Michaelis-Menten Equation Calculator calculates rate from substrate concentration or solves for Vmax and Km from experimental data.
+The Enzyme Activity Calculator turns measured conversion rate into standardized activity units.

 Step 5: Apply the Langmuir Isotherm

-The Langmuir isotherm describes surface adsorption using the same saturable-binding mathematical form as Michaelis-Menten kinetics โ both model a limited number of binding sites filling up as concentration increases, which is why techniques and intuition from enzyme kinetics transfer directly to surface adsorption problems.
+The Langmuir isotherm describes surface adsorption using the same saturable-binding math as Michaelis-Menten kinetics.
+Both model a limited number of binding sites filling up as concentration increases, which is why techniques and intuition from enzyme kinetics carry straight over to surface adsorption problems.

 The Langmuir Isotherm Calculator calculates adsorption at a given concentration or fits isotherm parameters from experimental adsorption data.